 The internships are full time in our Washington, D.C., office.
 In addition to a $625 weekly stipend, academic credit can often be arranged.

-Editorial interns will report and write daily news articles for The Chronicle's website (which often appear subsequently in print), write news articles for other sections of the newspaper, blog, and do research for special projects.
-The three editorial interns will be expected to provide fast, smart, explanatory coverage of the day’s news, events, and conversations related to higher education.
+Interns report and write daily news articles for The Chronicle's website (which often appear subsequently in print), write news articles for other sections of the newspaper, blog, and do research for special projects.
+They are expected to provide fast, smart, explanatory coverage of the day's news, events, and conversations related to higher education.

 The Chronicle places a premium on reporting that is accurate and writing that shines.
 All writing, including that done by staff reporters, is carefully edited.
 Interns typically leave with a set of strong, varied clips.
 There is very little grunt work.

 Requirements: Experience writing for publication, either at a student newspaper or a professional publication, is required.
 Candidates with previous internships and deadline-reporting experience are preferred.
+Newsroom experience with web production, social media, video production, data reporting, and front-end coding are a plus.
 Candidates must be able to legally work in the United States and stay through the term of the internship.

-Applications should include a cover letter; a résumé with telephone, email, and postal contact information; and a maximum of five varied and impressive clips.
+Applications should include a cover letter; a resume with telephone, email, and postal contact information; and a maximum of five varied and impressive clips.
 Clips should include dates and publication names, and be large enough to read.
-Please also note in your cover letter that you are applying for the editorial internship.
 Please send materials in a single pdf.

 Late applications will not be considered.
 NO TELEPHONE CALLS OR FOLLOW-UP EMAIL INQUIRIES, PLEASE.

 Semifinalists are generally contacted within a month of the application deadline.
 Because of the volume of applications, we cannot respond to individual status requests.